 Berthold Direct Corp

-Once called Berthold Types and now Berthold Direct Inc, this companay is located in Chicago, IL, and was/is run by Harvey and Melissa Hunt.
-It was acquired by Monotype in 2011.
-The font collection is aristocrated, unpolluted by grunge and cheap thrills, featuring many well-known text type families.
+Once called Berthold Types and now Berthold Direct Inc, this companay is located in Chicago, IL, and was/is run by Harvey Hunt (1949-2022) and his wife Melissa Hunt, an attorney.
+The font collection is aristocratic, unpolluted by grunge and cheap thrills, featuring many well-known text type families.
 On the other hand, typophiles all over the world are aghast at the marketing strategies of Berthold.
 The fonts, all having "BE" or "BQ" in the font names, originated from Berthold AG in Germany, a company that went bankrupt.
 Some people argue that the Chicago-based Berthold has no rights to the old Berthold AG collection---a fact documented by Uli Stiehl.
 But most importantly, the Hunts became famous because of the numerous lawsuits typically related to the selection of font names too close to names in their collection.

 Founded in 1981 by Mike Parker, Matthew Carter, Cheri Cone, and Rob Freedman, Bitstream is the first digital font foundry.
 Not without controversy, though, as many claim that the original digital collection was an illegal copy of Linotype fonts [Note: I disagree with that statement--take out "illegal"].
 In 1999, Bitstream created MyFonts.com, a web site for finding, trying, and buying fonts on line.
 Bitstream was headquartered in Cambridge, Massachusetts, and led dfior some time by CEO Anne Chagnon.